rastersoft/autovala/scratch_plugin/README.md

 # INSTALLING THE PLUGIN #

 The plugin needs Scratch 2.0 or later.
+After installing, close all Scratch windows, open it again, and go to Preferences -> Extensions to enable the Autovala extension.

 ## System-wide installation ##